Charles de Foucauld: A dissipated youth

 Charles was sent to the Sainte-Geneviève school (now located in Versailles), run by the Jesuits, at that time located in the Latin Quarter of Paris, in order to prepare the admission test for the Saint-Cyr Military Academy.
 Charles was opposed to the strictness of the boarding school and decided to abandon all religious practice.
 He obtained his second baccalauréat in August 1875.
 He led a dissipated lifestyle at that point in time and was expelled from the school for being "lazy and undisciplined" in March 1876.

 He then returned to Nancy, where he studied tutoring whilst secretly perusing light readings.
 During his readings with Gabriel Tourdes, he wanted to "completely enjoy that which is pleasant to the mind and body".
 This reading introduced the two students to the works of Aristotle, Voltaire, Erasmus, Rabelais and Laurence Sterne.

 In June 1876, he applied for entrance to the Saint-Cyr Military Academy, and was accepted eighty-second out of four hundred and twelve.
 He was one of the youngest in his class.
 His record at Saint-Cyr was a mixed one and he graduated 333rd out of a class of 386.

-The death of Foucauld's grandfather and the receipt of a substantial inheritance, was followed by his entry into the French cavalry school at Saumur.
-Continuing to lead an extravagant life style, Foucauld was posted to the 4th Regiment of Chasseurs d'Afrique in Algeria.
+The death of de Foucauld's grandfather and the receipt of a substantial inheritance, was followed by his entry into the French cavalry school at Saumur.
+Continuing to lead an extravagant life style, de Foucauld was posted to the 4th Regiment of Chasseurs d'Afrique in Algeria.
 Bored with garrison service he travelled in Morocco (1883–84), the Sahara (1885), and Palestine (1888–89).
-While reverting to being a wealthy young socialite when in Paris, Foucauld became an increasingly serious student of the geography and culture of Algeria and Morocco.
-In 1885 the Societe de Geographie de Paris awarded him its gold medal in recognition of his exploration and research.
+While reverting to being a wealthy young socialite when in Paris, de Foucauld became an increasingly serious student of the geography and culture of Algeria and Morocco.
+In 1885, the Societe de Geographie de Paris awarded him its gold medal in recognition of his exploration and research.